crijke/module-federation-sharescope-vite-example/README.md

 `rspack` branch.
 The rspack configuration is also included in the main branch for reference.

-## Vite Plugin issues:
+## Vite Plugin 1.2.5 issues:

-with the vite plugin the expectations are not met:
+with the vite plugin 1.2.5 the expectations are not met (see branch fix/missing-share-scope)

 - react is shared across share scopes, all apps run with react 18.3.1

 ![vite-plugin-issue.png](img/vite-plugin-issue.png)

 After changing the vite plugin build as described in: https://github.com/module-federation/vite/pull/275

 ![vite-plugin-fix.png](img/vite-plugin-fix.png)

 - react is only shared within share scopes

+This has been fixed in version 1.2.6